fastify/fastify-static/README.md

 The reply object is decorated with a `sendFile` function by default.
 If you want to disable this, pass the option `{ decorateReply: false }`.
-If fastify-static is registers to multiple prefixes in the same route only one can initialize reply decorators.
+If fastify-static is registered to multiple prefixes in the same route only one can initialize reply decorators.

 #### Handling 404s